flanagan-lab/Snigra_behaviour/README.md

 ## Analysis

-The analysis is documented in a combination of Rmarkdown documents and R scripts.
+The analysis for the manuscript is documented in a combination of Rmarkdown documents and R scripts.

 ### Data processing

-* `Readin_data.R`: parses the datasheets focusing on courtship behaviours, which are in BORIS_data/.
-* `Chasing_data.R`: Parses the datasheets focused on chasing behaviours, which are in Chase_datasheets/.
-* `Combining_data.R`: Combines data from the original scoring of courtship behaviours (in BORIS_data/) with the chasing behaviour data (in Chase_datasheets/).
+The document `Data_wrangling.Rmd` contains the steps used to convert the raw BORIS outputs into data frames and combine the courtship and chasing data (which are contained in separate spreadsheets).
+All data is archived on zenodo (doi: 10.5281/zenodo.7735430).

 ### Analyses and figure creation

-* Figure 1: Use `Initiation_Display_test.R`: runs the proportion tests to compare which sex initiates more, and to investigate whether the ornament is used more in courtship or competition.
+* Figure 1: Use `Active_courtship.Rmd`: runs the proportion tests to compare which sex initiates more, and to investigate whether the ornament is used more in courtship or competition.
 Also includes the code to create Fig 1 in the manuscript.
 * Figure 2: Use `Active_courtship.Rmd`, which processes some data, performs some exploratory plotting, and performs model selection on the variables that predict the duration of courtship behaviours.
 It also includes the code to create Fig. 2 in the manuscript.
 * Figure 3: Use `Chasing_Behaviours.Rmd`, which processes some data, performs some exploratory plotting, and performs the generalised linear regression to analyse the probability that chasing will occur.
 It also includes the code to create Fig. 3 in the manuscript.